Ninnat/ninnat.github.io/_posts/2016-07-20-first_post.md

 First post on my Jekyll-powered blog!

-I've been blogging on [Wordpress](https://ninnatdangniam.wordpress.com/) for a long time (in Thai) but despite how easy it is to setup the blog, there isn't much I can do without paying for a premium.
+I've been blogging on [Wordpress](https://ninnatdangniam.wordpress.com/) for a long time (in Thai) but despite how easy it is to setup the blog, there isn't much I can do without paying.
 Now you can follow [what I did](https://ninnat.github.io/README.html) and get your own blog hosted on a free (public) Git repository.

-If you are math bloggers, finding a functional blog is an even harder task.
+If you are math bloggers, finding a functional blog is even harder.
 Math in this blog is written in [Markdown](http://daringfireball.net/projects/markdown/) and diaplayed using [MathJax](https://www.mathjax.org/).
 Math in a paragraph (in-line math) is delimited by `$...$`, while displaying math in its own paragraph uses `$$...$$`.
 For aligned equations in multiple lines, use `\begin{aligned}...\end{aligned}` *inside* `$$...$$`.
 Finally, if you want the equations numbered, use "align" instead of
 "aligned".
 A quick guide on MathJax syntax can be found [here](http://meta.math.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference).